Menu

 Pros

-The 5 carbon-heating zones target key core locations, including the front pockets for your hands, as well.
-There's a USB port that charges smartphones, too.
-There are multiple power methods to fit your day's climate and events.
+The 5 heating zones target key core locations, including the front pockets for your hands as well.
+There's a USB port that charges smartphones.
+The battery lasts for up to 10 hours on low.

 Cons